dmanzer2/vorex/_posts/2015-06-30-business-management-and-erp-address-telecoms-top-trends-of-2015.md

 ---

 We have a special affinity for the telecom industry.
 Our product was born from a desire to solve the business management and enterprise resource planning (ERP) needs among telecom companies.
-Just today, we announced [general availability](http://www.vorex.com/media/vorex-launches-erp-and-business-management-solution-for-telecom-companies-improving-operations-and-efficiency-on-one-single-platform/) of our project-centric ERP solution that addresses the complete lifecycle of the telecom industry.<!--more-->
+Just today, we announced [general availability](http://www.vorex.com/media/vorex-launches-erp-and-business-management-solution-for-telecom-companies-improving-operations-and-efficiency-on-one-single-platform/) of our project-centric ERP solution that addresses the complete lifecycle of the telecom industry.

 [![Telecommunications tower against blue sky](http://www.vorex.com/wp-content/uploads/2015/06/Dollarphotoclub_71044100-1024x683.jpg){: .alignnone.size-large.wp-image-1195}](http://www.vorex.com/wp-content/uploads/2015/06/Dollarphotoclub_71044100.jpg)